Morisonbob/Detective-J-Unity-Game/README.md

 <b>Dialogue System</b>

-The dialogue system is the star of the scripts, it controls what texts can be shown, in what order, and depending on what you did, the order in which you interact with the objects changes the kind of text you will get from this object, you can miss a lot of lines of dialogue or even lose access to some puzzles depending on what you did, because the system that controls the dialogues also controls when to open puzzles, what hints to give you and a lot of the game world logic.
+The dialogue system is the star of the scripts, it controls <b>what texts can be shown, in what order, </b> and depending on what you did, the order in which you interact with the objects <b>changes the kind of text you will get from this object</b>, you can miss a lot of lines of dialogue or even lose access to some puzzles depending on what you did, because the system that controls the dialogues also controls when to open puzzles, what hints to give you and a lot of the game world logic.

-I'm really proud of this dialogue system, is versatile enough to do a range of stuff and can be edited using a single JSON file if necessary, so no programming knowledge is needed when working on dialogues on this game.
+I'm really proud of this dialogue system, is versatile enough to do a range of stuff and can be edited using <b>a single JSON file</b> if necessary, so no programming knowledge is needed when working on dialogues on this game.

 <img src="https://i.imgur.com/1cfYax4.png">      <img src="https://i.imgur.com/D9eec8b.png?1">